-James Durbin Joins Quiet Riot,Terry DuBrow Says Late Brother’s Band Got It Right
+James Durbin Joins Quiet Riot, Terry DuBrow Says Brother’s Band Got It Right

 — True Viral News (@trueviralnews) March 5, 2017

 Quiet Riot hasn’t been the same since lead singer Kevin DuBrow passed away in 2007.
 Ill-fated replacements have included L.A.
-Guns alum Jizzy Pearl Montrose’s Keith St. John.
-Now, the late singer’s brother Terry, a plastic surgeon who’s famous in his own right from his stints on The Real Housewives of Orange County and Botched says the band finally got it right.
+Guns alum Jizzy Pearl and Montrose’s Keith St. John.
+Now, the late singer’s brother Terry, a plastic surgeon who’s famous in his own right from his stints on The Real Housewives of Orange County and Botched, says the band finally got it right.

 “Finally Quiet Riot gets a lead vocalist who will do my brother’s voice justice,” he told Billboard.
 “Every time I watched James in American Idol I would close my eyes and I would swear he was channeling Kevin.
 He’s got great range and the gravelly depth that launched Quiet Riot to stardom.”